Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Methodology

-Each unbound crosslinker executes Brownian motion independently.
-Each bound crosslinker updates the filament information it attaches to, because filaments have moved at the end of the previous timestep.
-Then, singly bound crosslinkers move $v_m\Delta t$ and doubly bound crosslinkers move $v_F\Delta t$ along the filaments. $v_F$ is the tether-force-dependent walking velocity \cite{gao15}:
+Each unbound motor executes Brownian motion independently.
+Each bound motor updates information on the filament to which it is attached, following filament movement in the previous timestep.
+During the motor movement step, singly bound motors move $v_m\Delta t$ and doubly bound motors move $v_F\Delta t$ along the filaments.
+Here $v_F$ is the motor stepping velocity that depends on force on the motor head (\cite{gao15}):